Khatmiyya

 Flag used by the Khatmiyya order.

 The Khatmiyya is a Sufi order or brotherhood (tariqa) founded by Sayyid Mohammed Uthman al-Mirghani al-Khatim.

-The Khatmiyya is the largest Sufi order in Sudan, Eritrea and Ethiopia.
+The Khatmiyya is the largest Sufi order in Sudan.
 It also has followers in Egypt, Chad, Saudi Arabia, Somalia, Uganda, Yemen and India.

 Al-Sayyid Al-Khatim was born in At-Ta'if in Hijaz and buried in Mecca in Tihamah.
 He started his travels at the age of twenty five after gaining his education through a number of prominent Islamic scholars in Mecca of his time among whom was Sayyid Ahmad Ibn Idris al-Fasi.